-Don’t worry though if you haven’t been able to get your hands on the V6 Absolute quite yet (or the newest v10 model) and all of its fancy vacuum cleaner attachments, you will still really improve your vacuuming game and make a lot of your household cleaning chores actually a lot quicker and easier if you just use your vacuum attachments that were provided.
+Don’t worry though if you haven’t been able to get your hands on the V6 Absolute quite yet (or the newest v10 model) and all of its fancy vacuum cleaner attachments, you will still really improve your vacuuming game and make a lot of your household cleaning chores actually a lot quicker and easier if you just use your vacuum attachments that were provided with your existing vacuum.
 Consider yourself now officially acquainted with them!

 How about you?
 Do you make full use of your attachments or do you just ignore them like I did?
 I’m so curious to know if I’m the only one who’s been in the dark all this time!

-Thanks so much to Dyson for sponsoring this post and my other two vacuum-related posts from the last few weeks.
+Thanks so much to Dyson for sponsoring this post!
 I’ve really enjoyed getting to play with my new toy and then chat with all of you about it!
-As always, all opinions are my own!
+As always, all opinions and suggestions are 100% my own!

 More Like This!

 - Amazingly Astounding Uses for Aluminum Foil!